8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 - No email or live chat support on the free plan

-However, the biggest downside is that the free VPN is supported in part by ads.
-Even though the company doesn’t log any activity that can be tied back to you, your device OS and general geographic location is collected.
-This means you’ll see some personalized ads when you’re browsing.
+However, the biggest downside is that the free VPN is supported by ads.
+I had pop-up ads every time I connected on Windows and my iPhone.
+Even though the company doesn’t log any identifiable data, your device OS and general geographic location are collected — you’ll see personalized ads when you’re browsing.
+Hotspot Shield also aggressively upsells its premium plans, which can be invasive.

-I find Hotspot Shield is best suited for casual browsing, as long as you don’t mind a few personalized ads.
-Better still, it’s simple to create a free Hotspot Shield account and download the app onto your device.
-You can even sign up for the 7-day free trial of the premium version — if you cancel straight away, you’ll be able to keep using the paid plan for the duration of the trial.
+I find Hotspot Shield is best suited for casual browsing, if you don’t mind personalized ads.
+Better still, it’s simple to create a free Hotspot Shield account and download the app.
+You can even sign up for the 7-day free trial of the premium version.

 - Unlimited data with no speed throttling